smguilia/overview-1/whats-new/index.md

 If you're looking for updates about products that are available on {{site.data.keyword.Bluemix_notm}}, check out the [Announcements page](https://www.ibm.com/cloud/blog/announcements){: external} on the {{site.data.keyword.Bluemix_notm}} blog.
 {: tip}

+## Manage user log in sessions
+{: #user-session-settings}

+New as of: 26 February 2021

+You can customize the duration of working sessions for user's on your account.
+Customize the duration of users active settings and select the amount of time a user can be inactive before they are signed out and need to enter their credentials again.
+Update your accounts Identity and Access (IAM) log in sessions from [Settings page](https://cloud.ibm.com/iam/settings){: external}.
+For more information, see [Managing user's log in session durations](https://test.cloud.ibm.com/docs/account?topic=account-iam-work-sessions).

 ## New notifications experience
 {: #notification-preferences}